ms-iot/content/GSM_Sample.md

 permalink: /GSM Shield.htm
 ---

-# Gravitech 7-Segment Shield
+# SeedStudio GSM shield
-Learn how to use a Gravitech 7-Segment Shield.
+Learn how to use the SeedStudio GSM shield

 ![](images/GSM.jpg){:width="400"}